Alexandermafi/git_for_dummies/README.md

 # Git for Dummies

 A guide on how to use Git commands in the terminal (the command line).
 Commands in Git and the terminal line will be explained and presented to provide insight into what can be done.
-The guide will use a factory metaphor to give Industrial Engineering and Management students the opportunity to understand git from a more familiar perspective.
+The guide will use a factory metaphor to understand git from perhaps a more familiar perspective.

 [1.
-Factory Metaphor - industrial engineering student perspective]
+Factory Metaphor]

 [2.
 Terminal commands (a selection)]